If you don’t have any pre-arranged accommodation before you arrive, then there are some options available while searching for an apartment in Taipei.

 If you are interested in any of these apartments and wish to apply for a viewing, you’d need to complete their resident form by describing yourself with a few details about your life.
 After you’ve read and agreed to their terms of service, match the required move-in date, and feel you’d make a positive contribution to the community, you’d then be eligible for a viewing of any of their apartments.

 Ensure you read their terms of service.

-Spacious is an app that allows you to search for properties in Taipei on a simple, user friendly interface in English.
-The app can easily switch between the map and list views, as well as selecting relevant filters to narrow down your desired search results.
+Spacious is an app that allows you to search for properties in Taipei on a simple, user-friendly interface in English.
+The app can easily switch between the map and list views, as well as select relevant filters to narrow down your desired search results.
 Once you’ve found an apartment in Taipei that you’ve been looking for, you can chat to local agents and landlords directly using our in-app chat function.

 The Spacious app is based in Hong Kong, but they have started to expand their app coverage to now show listings in Taipei.
 However, as they are still developing this feature, there may not be many Taipei listings.

 Contact the Taipei estate agents